WealthR › Compare › WealthR vs Snoop

 Try WealthR free → Browse free UK tools

-Disclaimer: This comparison reflects publicly available information as of May 2026.
-Snoop features, pricing and tiers may have changed — check snoop.app for current details.
+Disclaimer.
+This comparison reflects publicly available information from snoop.app as of 23 May 2026.
+Features, pricing and plan tiers may have changed since — always verify current details on the official Snoop website before making a decision.
 WealthR is a planning aid, not regulated financial advice.
-Snoop is a third-party product and trademark of Snoop / Vanquis Banking Group, used here for fair comparison purposes only.
-WealthR is not affiliated with Snoop.
+Snoop is a third-party product and trademark of Snoop Finance Ltd / Vanquis Banking Group, referenced here under nominative fair use for objective comparison purposes only.
+WealthR is not affiliated with, endorsed by, or partnered with Snoop.
+Spotted something inaccurate?
+Email hello@wealthr.co.uk and we'll review and update promptly.